 School not later than two weeks prior to the examination date.
-Debbie Packer in the Main Office (BRWN 2100) will assist students in preparing the paperwork and getting a room their final examination after they have passed thesis format review.
+The Chemistry Department therefore requires a three notice before the exam date.
+The receptionist in the Main Office (BRWN 2100) will assist students in preparing the paperwork and getting a room their final examination after they have passed thesis format review.